rt-net/stack-chan/firmware/mods/README.md

     - $ docker pull voicevox/voicevox_engine:cpu-ubuntu20.04-0.21.1
     - $ docker run --rm -p 50021:50021 voicevox/voicevox_engine:cpu-ubuntu20.04-0.21.1
 - Set up the TTS environment.
-    - $ Corrent the IP address of the TTS hist of the PC from which docker was started in stack-chan/firmware/statckchan/manifest_local.json.
+    - Correct the IP address of the TTS host of the PC from which docker was started in stack-chan/firmware/statckchan/manifest_local.json.
 - Write the sentence to be spoken in the JavaScript file.
 The speech will be random.
     - JavaScripts file : stack-chan/firmware/mods/monologue/speeches_monologue.js
-- Wi-Fi setup is required when building the host; Wi-Fi connection shoukd be 2.4G.
+- Wi-Fi setup is required when building the host; Wi-Fi connection should be 2.4G.
     - $ npm run build --target=esp32/m5stack_cores3 ssid="SSID name" password="SSID password"
 - Write the host program.
     - $ npm run deploy --target=esp32/m5stack_cores3